lsst/rtn-045/index.rst

 Inclusive
 ---------

-Follow the best practices described under :ref:`accessibility-considerations`.
+Follow the best practices described under :ref:`Accessibility considerations<accessibility-considerations>`.

 Offensive or exclusionary language is never permitted (e.g., violent or ableist terms).
 Ensure jargon and acronyms are defined, regardless of target audience.